01-edu/public/subjects/zappy/README.md

 The client is autonomous, after its launch the user won’t influence its operation.
 He pilots a drone (player).

-The client should send the command order to the server without any intervention from humans.
+The client must send the command order to the server without any intervention from humans.

 ### Client/server communication